Albeno Munari Winery

 With all the parts seemingly in place, Albeno Munari Winery seems poised to become a significant player in Calaveras County.
 Since the area is a marvelous destination spot for visitors and nature seekers alike, the new operation seems to be the right business that is located in a perfect spot.

-It is a pleasure for Gold Medal Wine Club to introduce the wines of Albeno Munari winery to our Gold Series wine club members.
+It is a pleasure for Gold Medal Wine Club to introduce the wines of Albeno Munari winery to our Gold Wine Club members.
 We trust it will be a memorable experience.

 Paul Scotto - Winemaker

 Paul Scotto, 33, is the winemaker for his sister Natalie at her Albeno Munari Winery.
 Scotto is a part of the fourth generation of his family to be involved in the wine business.
 He is a graduate of the much-respected University of California Davis and holds dual degrees in winemaking and business management of wineries and vineyards.